Further your career, change direction or return to work through part-time study

 LSBU has a range of part-time undergraduate courses to suit you and there are some major benefits to studying part-time.

 No upfront fees

 Home and EU part-time students don't have to pay tuition fees upfront at the beginning of each year providing their part-time loan is in place from Student Finance England at their face-to-face enrolment.
-Provided it's your first degree, new part-time students can access government-subsidised tuition fee loans if they complete a minimum of 25% of the full-time course-load in one year and meet set eligibility criteria.
+Provided it's your first degree, new part-time students can access government-subsidised tuition fee loans if they complete at least 25% of the full-time course load in each year and meet set eligibility criteria.